cortexrd/Knack-Toolkit-Library/README.md

     checkboxes are ignored, and the process will keep deleting records until none is left, flipping through pages automatically.

-If you\'ve made an error, the process can be interrupted (but not undone) at any time by pressing F5 to reload the page.
+If you realize you've made an error, the process can be interrupted (but not undone) at any time by pressing F5 to reload the page.

 ### Functions